 Fish with omega-3 fatty acids is just one of many foods known to boost heart health.

-Barramundi is a mild white fish with heart-healthy omega-3 fatty acids.
+Barramundi is a mild-tasting white fish with heart-healthy omega-3 fatty acids.
 Because of its mild taste, I find it quite versatile.
-This Asian-inspired dish is a favorite, but it’s equally delicious served Mediterranean style.
+This Asian-inspired and healthy fish recipe is a favorite, but it’s equally delicious served Mediterranean style.
 It’s also terrific in fish tacos.
 So far, I haven’t found that it flopped in anything.